Skip to main content Skip to footer

 Incident management

-The incident workflow follows clear steps: detect, log, categorize, prioritize, investigate, resolve, and close.
+The incident management workflow follows clear steps: detect, log, categorize, prioritize, investigate, resolve, and close.
 Communication throughout keeps everyone informed.

 Problem management

-Problem management is divided into distinct approaches to address issues both before and after they impact services.
+Problem management is divided into distinct approaches to address issues before and after they impact services.
 Understanding these components helps teams build a more resilient and proactive service environment.

 • Reactive problem management: investigating after incidents occur.